Indira Gandhi Canal: Revival of paleo rigvedic Sarasvati River

 The research by the Vaidik Saraswati Nadi Shodh Sansthan (lit.
-Vaidik Saraswati River Research Centre) at Jodhpur, Sarasvati Heritage Development Board (SHDB) at Kurukshetra, India's space agency ISRO, Oil and Natural Gas Corporation Limited (ONGC) shows that the course of Indira Gandhi Canal follows one of the paleochannel of rigvedic Sarasvati River.
+Vaidik Saraswati River Research Centre) at Jodhpur, Sarasvati Heritage Development Board (SHDB) at Kurukshetra, India's space agency ISRO, Oil and Natural Gas Corporation Limited (ONGC) shows that the course of Indira Gandhi Canal follows one of the paleochannels of rigvedic Sarasvati River.

 Joint efforts by several states en route, from the origin of its initial tributaries in Uttarakhand and Himachal, to its paleodelta in Gujarat, via Haryana (212 km revived channel), Punjab, Rajasthan, are on to map and revive the Rig Vedic flow till Gujarat and build religious tourism and irrigation-cum-flood control facilities along the way.
 The Sarasvati revival project of Haryana seeks to build channels and dams along the route of the lost river in Haryana, and develop it as a tourist and pilgrimage circuit.
 Downstream, Indira Gandhi Canal (Saraswati Rupa Rajasthan Canal) in Rajasthan through its tail in southern Barmer district and Great Rann of Kutch with ancient dock at Lothal (one of the southernmost sites of the ancient Indus-Saraswati Valley civilisation with trade links to Mesopotamia and Sumer) in Gujarat form the paleochannel of Saraswati.

 Indus interbasin water transfer projects

-India is embarking on several projects for the interbasin transfer of various rivers of Indus system to Indira Gandhi Canal and Yamuna River.
+India is embarking on several projects for the interbasin transfer of various rivers of the Indus system to the Indira Gandhi Canal and the Yamuna River.